Maatify/data-repository/docs/WORK_SYSTEM.md

 - Phase 3 is **architecturally immutable**
 - Any modification to Phase 3 scope or guarantees requires:
   - A new ADR
   - A **MAJOR** version bump

+All subsequent phases MUST respect this lock.

+---

+## 🧭 Phase 4 Lock Reference

+Phase 4 is locked and certified by:

+* `docs/audit/PHASE4_AUDIT.md`

+This lock formally defines **Phase 4 — Redis Safety Enforcement** as a **runtime safety and protection phase only**.

+### Binding Constraints

+Phase 4 is strictly limited to:

+- Runtime safety guards for Redis operations
+- SCAN-only iteration enforcement
+- Hard limits on:
+  - Scan iterations
+  - Total scanned keys
+- Fail-fast Redis-specific exceptions

+The following are **explicitly forbidden** within Phase 4:

+- Pagination logic
+- Filtering or sorting behavior
+- Hydration lifecycle logic
+- Redis performance optimization
+- Query planning or indexing
+- SQL or MongoDB behavior changes
+- Public API or interface changes
+- Legacy behavior refactoring

+Any Redis-related behavior outside these constraints is classified as **future-phase responsibility**.

+### Fake vs Real Driver Rule

+- Safety guards apply **only** to real Redis drivers
+- Fake/test drivers are explicitly excluded
+- Test semantics must remain unlimited and deterministic

+### Enforcement

+- Phase 4 is **architecturally immutable**
+- Any modification to Redis safety behavior requires:
+  - A new ADR
+  - A **MAJOR** version bump